Hey, busy people in the world!

 - They severely dehydrate your hair

-- The ingredients which make these dry shampoos often contain alcohols that lead to drying and eventual breakage of your hair.
+- The ingredients which make these dry shampoos often contain alcohols that can lead to dryness and eventual breakage of your hair.

 - They cause buildup on your scalp